SpeysideHEP/spey/README.md

 ## What is Spey?

 Spey is a plug-in-based statistics tool that aims to collect all likelihood prescriptions under one roof.
 This provides users with the workspace to freely combine different statistical models and study them through a single interface.
-In order to achieve a module that can be used both with statistical model prescriptions which has been proposed in the past and will be used in the future, Spey uses a so-called plug-in system where developers can propose their statistical model prescriptions and allow spey to use them.
+In order to achieve a module that can be used both with statistical model prescriptions, which has been proposed in the past and will be used in the future, Spey uses a so-called plug-in system where developers can propose their statistical model prescriptions and allow Spey to use them.

 ### What a plugin provides

 A quick intro on the terminology of spey plugins in this section:

 * A plugin is an external Python package that provides additional statistical model prescriptions to spey.
-* Each plugin may provide one (or more) statistical model prescriptions, that are accessible directly through spey.
+* Each plugin may provide one (or more) statistical model prescriptions that are accessible directly through Spey.
 * Depending on the scope of the plugin, you may wish to provide additional (custom) operations and differentiability through various autodif packages such as ``autograd`` or ``jax``.
 As long as they are implemented through a set of predefined function names spey can automatically detect and use them within the interface.